This article was first posted in November 2021, but has been significantly updated in the light of important new information in January 2022.

-As with Programme 4, there seem to be no recordings in existence, so originally we had no information about the songs sung on these programmes.
+As with Programme 4, there seemed to be no recordings in existence, so originally we had no information about the songs sung on these programmes (update: see ‘Thirsty Work’ Part 5 – Director’s Cut, for new details of recordings).
 A visit to the BBC Written Archives Centre has now revealed the details of the songs sung as well as the way these two locations only ten miles apart came to be chosen.

 In a memo to Thirsty Work producer Maurice Brown written on 8th May 1940, BBC Midlands producer Robin Whitworth advised him: “There are some enthusiastic pub singers at North Littleton, about 5 miles from Evesham.
 There are two Pubs there, but the “Ivy” is the best.”
 Brown followed this up quickly, visiting the Ivy in company with Charles Gardiner on 21st and 22nd May and arrangements were made to record over the first weekend in June.